 Previously a furniture designer, Matt has a keen eye for detail and design and incorporates this practical knowledge into kinaesthetic learning experiences for his students.

-Michael Rowland – Gardening Teacher
+Michael Rowland – Horticulture Teacher

 Michael recently joined the school with experience as a Teacher of Horticulture, Music, Drama, and Manual Arts; he has also been a professional gardener, landscape ecologist, farm manager, bee keeper and builder.